Master Services Agreement

 - IN NO EVENT SHALL Covenant, OR ITS ASSOCIATED PARTIES, SUPPLIERS, CONTRACTORS OR LICENSORS BE LIABLE FOR ANY LOSS, DAMAGE OR CLAIM ARISING OUT OF OR RELATED TO: (i) STORED, TRANSMITTED, OR RECORDED DATA, FILES, OR SOFTWARE; (ii) ANY ACT OR OMISSION OF CUSTOMER, ITS USERS OR THIRD PARTIES; (iii) INTEROPERABILITY, INTERACTION OR INTERCONNECTION OF THE SERVICES WITH APPLICATIONS, EQUIPMENT, SERVICES OR NETWORKS PROVIDED BY CUSTOMER OR THIRD PARTIES; OR (iv) LOSS OR DESTRUCTION OF ANY CUSTOMER HARDWARE, SOFTWARE, FILES OR DATA RESULTING FROM ANY VIRUS OR OTHER HARMFUL FEATURE OR FROM ANY ATTEMPT TO REMOVE IT.

-- Indemnity by COVENANT: COVENANT hereby agrees to indemnify, defend and hold Client its owners, officers, directors, employees, agents and/or control persons, harmless, from and against any and all liabilities, obligations, losses, damages, injuries, claims, demands, penalties, actions, costs and expenses, including reasonable attorney’s fees, of whatsoever kind and nature, arising out of the installation, maintenance, delivery, or use of COVENANT’s services, or resulting from the gross negligence or willful misconduct of COVENANT, its owners, officers, directors, employees, agents and/or control persons, pursuant to this Agreement, if such services are provided by or equipment is used, operated, installed, maintained, or delivered, by any employee, contractor, or agent, of COVENANT.
-The indemnities and assumptions of liabilities and obligation herein provided for shall continue in full force and effect for a period of six months following the expiration or other termination of this Agreement.
+- Indemnity by COVENANT: COVENANT hereby agrees to indemnify, defend and hold Client its owners, officers, directors, employees, agents and/or control persons, harmless, from and against any and all liabilities, obligations, losses, damages, injuries, claims, demands, penalties, actions, costs and expenses, including reasonable attorney’s fees, of whatsoever kind and nature, arising out of the installation, maintenance, delivery, or use of COVENANT’s services, or resulting from the negligence or willful misconduct of COVENANT, its owners, officers, directors, employees, agents and/or control persons, pursuant to this Agreement, if such services are provided by or equipment is used, operated, installed, maintained, or delivered, by any employee, contractor, or agent, of COVENANT.
+The indemnities and assumptions of liabilities and obligation herein provided for shall continue in full force and effect following the expiration or other termination of this Agreement.
 COVENANT is an independent contractor, and nothing contained in this Agreement shall authorize COVENANT or any other person to provide services or operate any item of equipment so as to incur or impose any liability or obligation for or on behalf of Client without Client’s express written approval.

 Covenant shall, throughout the term of this Agreement, including any renewals hereof, maintain a policy of comprehensive general liability insurance in such amounts as necessary to insure any obligation of Covenant hereunder, but in no event less than $2,000,000.00 per occurrence and $2,000,000.00 in the aggregate.
 Such policy shall include an endorsement for liability assumed under contract, as well as an endorsement that ensures against any unauthorized use or disclosure of electronic personal health information.
 Covenant shall name Client as an additional named insured and provided a certificate of insurance to Client evidencing the same upon the commencement of this Agreement and annually thereafter.